 These infections may be mild, but can be severe and at times fatal.
 With increasing doses of corticosteroids, the rate of occurrence of infectious complications increases.
-Do not use intra-articularly, intrabursally, or for intratendinous administration for local effect in the presence of an acute infection.
-Corticosteroids may mask some signs of infection and new infections may appear during their use.
+Corticosteroids may mask some signs of current infection.
+Do not use intra-articularly, intrabursally, or for intratendinous administration for local effect in the presence of acute local infection.

 Latent disease may be activated or there may be an exacerbation of intercurrent infections due to pathogens, including those caused by Amoeba, Candida, Cryptococcus, Mycobacterium, Nocardia, Pneumocystis, and Toxoplasma.

 It is recommended that latent amebiasis or active amebiasis be ruled out before initiating corticosteroid therapy in any patient who has spent time in the tropics or in any patient with unexplained diarrhea.

 Similarly, corticosteroids should be used with great care in patients with known or suspected Strongyloides (threadworm) infestation.
 In such patients, corticosteroid-induced immunosuppression may lead to Strongyloides hyperinfection and dissemination with widespread larval migration, often accompanied by severe enterocolitis and potentially fatal gram-negative septicemia.

 Corticosteroids should not be used in cerebral malaria.
 There is currently no evidence of benefit from steroids in this condition.